reactjs/react.dev/src/content/reference/react-dom/client/hydrateRoot.md

 </Sandpack>

-This only works one level deep, and is intended to be an escape hatch.
-Don’t overuse it.
-Unless it’s text content, React still won’t attempt to patch it up, so it may remain inconsistent until future updates.
+This only works one level deep, meaning it allows bypassing React’s control only on direct child elements, not nested ones.
+Intended as an escape hatch for cases like embedding raw HTML or external content, it should be used sparingly.
+React won’t track updates beyond that first level, which may lead to inconsistencies until future updates.

 ---